 I've been thinking about doing this for a couple of years, and I've even been slowly acquiring the parts required.

-The problem I've found over the years with bench PSU's is that they never do everything I want.
+The problem I've found with bench PSU's is that they never do everything I want.
 Some fixed 3.3v, 5v and 12v outputs that can supply a couple of amps each would be nice.
 Then I started experimenting with Nixie tubes and realised I needed something that can produce a couple of hundred volts at a few mA.
 Then I needed a 12v PSU that could supply around 10A to allow me to repair and test a CB radio for a friend.
 Then I wanted something that was suitable for battery charging.
 Now 1.8v electronics are starting to become popular and my bench PSU won't go down that low.
 And the list goes on.

 I decided I needed a modular PSU, one that I could plug in personality modules designed for specific purposes and hey presto, the universal modular power supply was born.

 It can supply around 24 amps at 3.3v, 30 amps at 5v and a whopping 50 amps at 12v and has a single quiet, variable speed fan.
 It can also supply -12v at 1 amp.
+Pretty impressive I hear you say.

 Ok, so I cheated a bit and based the design on a 650w PC power supply.